colinmollenhour/Cm_RedisSession/README.md

 - Limits the number of concurrent lock requests before a 503 error is returned.
 - Detects inactive waiting processes to prevent false-positives in concurrency throttling.
 - Detects crashed processes to prevent session deadlocks (Linux only).
+- Gives shorter session lifetimes to bots and crawlers to reduce wasted resources.

 #### Locking Algorithm Properties: ####
 - Only one process may get a write lock on a session.